 Consult a personal injury lawyer ASAP.
 You’re not legally required to speak to adjusters from the insurance company of a negligent driver who injured you in an accident.

 The insurance adjusters are likely to call you shortly after the accident, sounding friendly and compassionate.
 They’ll inquire about your health and say they are just asking some routine questions so they can get you a settlement as soon as possible.
-Unfortunately, none of what they say is true.
+Unfortunately, that may not be the case.

 What the Insurance Adjuster Wants Following A South Carolina Car Accident

-The insurance adjuster’s job is to keep the insurance company profitable by denying as many claims as they can and giving low settlements to claimants they can’t deny.
-Their real reasons for calling you are to:
+The insurance adjuster’s job is to keep the insurance company profitable which can mean denying claims or offering low settlement offers.
+An adjuster's real reasons for calling could be to:

 - Catch you when you’re not thinking clearly because of trauma and/or medication